-NEXT Renewable Fuels, Inc. is proposing to construct a renewable diesel, renewable naphtha, and renewable jet fuel manufacturing facility at the Port of Columbia County's Port Westward Industrial Park in Clatskanie.
+NEXT Renewable Fuels, Inc., referred to as NEXT, is proposing to construct a renewable diesel, renewable naphtha, and renewable jet fuel manufacturing facility at the Port of Columbia County's Port Westward Industrial Park in Clatskanie.

 Air quality permit

 DEQ issued NEXT's air quality permit on Aug.
 30, 2022.
 This permit regulates air emissions from the renewable fuel facility.
 This decision followed a 60-day public comment period and public hearing.

 On Nov.
 6, 2022, the Land Use Board of Appeals overturned Columbia County's to expand the rail yard next to the fuel facility.
 On Dec.
 16, 2022, NEXT submitted an updated, approved LUCS

 that no longer includes the rail facility.
 This is now the official LUCS for the air quality permit.

 Other DEQ permits and certifications are required before NEXT can begin any sort of construction activities.
 This air quality permit is for regulating emissions from facility operations once the facility is built.

 Q. Does DEQ factor in the history of the company in its permitting decisions?